stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 not there.
 Carter had come to unknown Kadath in the cold waste, but he had not found the gods.
 Yet still the lurid light glowed in that one tower room whose size was so little less than that of all outdoors, and whose distant walls and roof were so nearly lost to sight in thin, curling mists.
-Earth&rsquo;s gods were not there, it was true, but of subtler and less visible presences there could be no lack.
+Earth's gods were not there, it was true, but of subtler and less visible presences there could be no lack.
 Where the mild gods are absent, the Other Gods are not unrepresented;
 and certainly, the onyx castle of castles was far from tenantless.
 In what outrageous form or forms terror would next reveal itself, Carter could by no means imagine.
 He felt that his visit